Conjugacy of transitive SFTs minus periodic points: Counterexamples to stronger statements

 Note that the proof of Theorem~\ref{thm:Main} shows in general that the ``image subshift'' $sR$ must be finite for a periodic point $s$.
 The above example shows it can indeed have positive cardinality, but in the example the period is the same.
 We give another simple example where the period is different.
+It also shows that Hochman's original problem has a negative answer for mixing sofic shifts.